CreatieveNaam/po-paradigma/README.md

 stdout | 1
 stderr | 2

-We want to write to the screen so as file descriptor we choose 1 (what the other ones mean will come later.).
+We want to write to the screen, so as file descriptor we choose 1.
 We do this using the following command: `mov rdi, 1`.
 In the rsi register we want to store the pointer to memory address that holds the text "Hello, World!\n".
 If we take a look at the code of the "Hello World!" program we see the following line of code: `text db "Hello, World!",10`.
 We know that when we use 'text' in the code, the compiler will determine the actual location in memory of this data.
 So if we want to store the pointer to the memory address that holds the text "Hello, World!\n" in the rsi register we can use the following command: `mov rsi, text`.
 The last argument is the length of the string we want to print.
 In this case the length of our string is 14, so we want to store the value 14 in the rdx register.
 We do this using the following command `mov rdx, 14`.
 The last thing we need to do is make the syscall.
 We do this using the following command: `syscall`.

 # Jumps, Calls, Comparisons
 Source video: https://youtu.be/busHtSyx2-w